 7th Dispensation of the Kingdom–The Millennial Reign of Jesus Christ.

-In the Bible, a dispensation is a unique administration; a stage in the outworking of God’s plan throughout history, during which MAN IS TESTED IN RESPECT OF OBEDIENCE to a specific revelation of the will of God.
-Scripturally speaking, a dispensation is NOT a period of time but a manner or method, which God sets up to test man during a specific period of time.
+In the Bible, a dispensation is a unique administration, a stage in the outworking of God’s plan throughout history, during which MAN IS TESTED IN RESPECT OF OBEDIENCE to a specific revelation of the will of God.
+Scripturally speaking, a dispensation is NOT a period of time but a manner or method that God sets up to test man during a specific time period.